joshrice246/null.pid/README.md

 --for starters--
-.pid values are in pid.cpp
+pid values are in pid.cpp
-.and the robot config (bot dimensions and motors) are in robotconfiguration.cpp .both have a h and a hpp file
-.you will find these under src and include folders
+and the robot config (bot dimensions and motors) are in robotconfiguration.cpp both have a h and a hpp file you will find these under src and include folders

-.before touching the pid make sure all your motors are set to the correct ports in the robotconfiguration.cpp or your pid will not work
+before touching the pid make sure all your motors are set to the correct ports in the robotconfiguration.cpp or your pid will not work

-.for pid tuning set all values to 0 for driving increase p value till the bot moves side to side very slightly then increase d value to smooth it out
-.if d value is to high the values for moving foward will be either lower or higher than your exspected outcome
+for pid tuning set all values to 0 for driving increase p value till the bot moves side to side very slightly then increase d value to smooth it out if d value is to high the values for moving foward will be either lower or higher than your exspected outcome

-.for turning pid repeat the same proccess as above
+for turning pid repeat the same proccess as above

-.once that all done go to main and make and auton undervoid autonomous()
+once that all done go to main and make and auton undervoid autonomous()

-.once you have a basic route built change the i value for both till it corrects proper
+once you have a basic route built change the i value for both till it corrects proper

 --troubleshooting--